Student Organizations

 Purpose:

-Student Nurses' Association (SNA) is a student organization for pre-nursing, nursing students and other allied health majors.
+Student Nurses' Association (SNA) is a student organization for current, full-time students enrolled in the nursing program.
 SNA provides opportunities for developing leadership skills, professional relationships, educational opportunities and updated information on health trends and issues.

 Officers: